whatrocks/blog/src/pages/2020-05-03-mindstorms/index.md

 ### Learning with computers

 * **Bricolage**: creation from diverse range of things
-* Computers have the power to **simulate**, can take 1000 forms and server 1000 functions
+* Computers have the power to **simulate**.
+They can take 1000 forms and serve 1000 functions
   * Flexible enough so children can each create with them
-  * Flexible models
+  * Flexible enough to model the world
-* People seldom get things right on the first try
+* Remember: people seldom get things right on the first try
 * He is not recommending "computer-aided instruction" - like a quiz app
   * Instead, he envisions the child programming the computer!
 * Learning to program can be a natural process like language acquisition
 * Learning to communicate with a computer can change the ways we learn other things
 * **Jean Piaget**
   * Papert's mentor / teacher
-  * "Learning without being taught
+  * "Learning without being taught" is perhaps Piaget's main idea
-  * Children build their own intellectual structures / models and evolve them over time when proven false
+  * Piaget says that children build their own intellectual structures, models, and then evolve them over time when proven false
-    * All without being __taught__
+  * Children do thise all without being *taught*
   * "Child as builder"

 ### Mathophobia

-* Mathophobia is endemic and if we see math, we avoid it.
-But we often have no trouble with math knowledge if we don't perceive it as "math"
+* Mathophobia is endemic.
+To this day, if we see math, we avoid it.
+* But we often have no trouble with math knowledge if we don't perceive it as "math"
 * People's images of themselves as learners is contaminated by mathophobia
-  * "not a math person"
+  * "I'm not a math person"
-  * "not artistic"
+  * "I'm not artistic"
-  * "not musical"
+  * "I'm not musical"
-  * It begins to extend to other disciplines... "not an X person"
+  * As you can see, it dangerously spreads to other disciplines... "not an X person"
-* Mathophobia leads to insecurity and self-impose restrictions rather than a child's free exploration of the world
+* Mathophobia leads to insecurity and self-imposed restrictions, rather than a child's instinctive free exploration of the world
-* Computer can be a carrier of cultural germs / seeds whos intellectual products won't need a computer once they can take root in actively growing mind
+* However, the computer can be a carrier of cultural germs and seeds whos intellectual products won't need a computer once they can take root in actively growing mind

+### The Turtle

 * "Body knowledge" - useful to think about things in relation to your body.
 Children do this instinctively
 * Children need an "object to think with"
   * This object is "the Turtle"

-### The Turtle

 * The Turtle is not a panacea, just a model for other objects not yet invented by the child
 * LOGO programming language is how children communicate with the Turtle
 * The Turtle serves no purpose other than being good to program and good to think with